Vélodrome Amédée Détraux

 The Vélodrome Amédée Détraux is an outdoor velodrome in Baie-Mahault, Guadeloupe, France.
 Before 2010 it was called Vélodrome de Gourde-Liane.
 The concrete track has a length of 333 m and is the largest velodrome of the Antilles.
 It has a capacity for 9000 spectators, making it the largest stadium in Guadeloupe.

-The track is used especially for cyclists from Guadeloupe.
+The track was used primarily for regional, national, and international track cycling sprint events.
+It was last used by a local team and the Guadeloupe national team in late 2015, one month before preparations began at the stadium to host the first round of the 2016 Davis Cup.

 It hosted for the first time in the Antilles the French National Track Championships in 2009 and the 2014 UEC European Track Championships in October 2014.